-Most alcohol poisoning typically occurs during binge drinking episodes by typically inexperienced drinkers.
-Dr Patrick Gallus
+Dr. Gallus explains that alcohol poisoning is common among problem drinking, noting that most alcohol poisoning typically occurs during binge drinking episodes by typically inexperienced drinkers.

 Persistent and harmful use of alcohol is more common than you might think.
-The Substance Abuse and Mental Health Services Administration report that:
+The Substance Abuse and Mental Health Services Administration reports that:

 Binge drinking is classified as 4 or more drinks on one occasion for women and 5 for men.
 Heavy drinking is defined as 8 drinks or more per week for women, and 15 or more for men.